jennur/address-validator/README.md

 The city name will show next to the street name in the dropdown, and will be autocompleted once selected.

 ### Confirming a street number
 Once you have selected an option from the suggestions-dropdown, the form will have the necessary `streetIds` available to query the street numbers.
 Now, when you enter a street number in the street number field, a call will be made to `/NO/streetNumberSearch/{streetIds}?streetNumber={inputValue}`.
 If any results found, a dropdown will appear with matching street numbers.
-If an entrance number is available, this will be displayed next to the street number.
+If an entrance value is available, this will be displayed next to the street number.
 For duplicated street numbers, the building type will be specified next to the numbers.

 Selecting a street number from the dropdown will autocomplete the postal code.